Hot tubs and baths can be very relaxing to pregnant women, and they are safe as long as the water does not heat up your body too much.

-Becoming overheated throughout the early months of being pregnant can be unhealthy not only for you but also for your unborn child.
-Current research indicates that a slight rise in your immediate body temperature during the early stages of fetal organ development can possibly lead to newborn birth defects.
-These studies were found by studying pregnant women whose measured high temperatures were a result of illness rather than the use of hot baths.
+Becoming overheated throughout your early months of being pregnant can be both unhealthy for not only you but also your unborn child.
+Current research has indicated that a slight raise in your immediate body temperature during the early stages of fetal organ development can possibly lead to newborn birth defects.
+This series of academic studies were accomplished upon pregnant women whose measured high temperatures were more a result of illness rather than the use of hot baths.

-The water in hot tubs is generally too hot for the pregnant women to safely sit in for any extended time periods.
-Water heated above 105 degrees can be damaging to human developing cells and serious damage may be done to your child.
+The water in hot tubs is generally too hot if you are pregnant to safely sit in for any extended time periods.
+Water heated above 105 degrees can be damaging to human developing cells thus serious damage may be done to your child.
 If you do enter a hot tub ensure that you can maintain the temperature control to no more then 100 degrees F as well as reducing your actual time in the tub.

 If you do enter a hot tub, make sure that you can maintain the temperature control to no more than 100 degrees F and that you also reduce your actual time in the tub.